-As of June 30, 2024, we hold a variety of trademark registrations in the United States, Canada, Japan, the European Union, the United Kingdom, Mexico and Australia.
+As of December 31, 2023, we have been issued trademark registrations in the United States, Canada, Japan, the European Union, the United Kingdom, Mexico and Australia.
+We have also been issued an international trademark registration with designation in Australia and the European Union for "Weedmaps."